 The only way to keep your health is to eat what you don't want, drink what you

 don't like and do what you'd rather not.

 Timing - Evening parties may seem more festive but can create problems for senior citizens.
-Older friends and relatives who would want to come may not like to drive at night.
+Older friends and relatives may not like to drive at night.
 Unless you are celebrating the 90th birthday at the honoree's house, you should consider having a brunch, lunch or afternoon gathering at a location that is easily accessible for friends and relatives.
 (Think handicap accessible and easy parking.)

 Themes -- Family, faith, history and wisdom are the most appropriate themes for most 80th and 90th birthday celebrations.
 At this stage in life, aging jokes are not so funny as they are at age 60.
 So while the person may be fun-loving and relish the idea of a laughing at themselves and others, the birthday man or woman will most enjoy hearing about special times, places and events that connect them with others.

 Questions to consider in developing your 90th birthday speech